saxenam06/semantica/docs/glossary.md

 **Temporal Graph**
 : A knowledge graph that tracks changes over time, allowing queries about the state of the graph at specific time points.

-**Triple**
+**Triplet**
 : A basic unit of knowledge in RDF, consisting of a subject, predicate, and object (e.g., `<Apple_Inc> <founded_by> <Steve_Jobs>`).

 **Triplet Store**
-: A database designed specifically for storing and querying RDF triples.
+: A database designed specifically for storing and querying RDF triplets.

 ---